SKCraft/Launcher/README.md

 The launcher has all standard features that you'd expect like :one: resume of incomplete downloads, :two: incremental updates, and :three: file deduplication (saves disk space when you have files duplicated between updates or modpacks).

-LiteLoader, Forge, and .jar mods are supported.
+LiteLoader, Forge, Fabric, and custom .jar mods are supported.
 You can put resource packs in, or really even random mod files that don't go in the configs or mods folder.

 You do need some sort of website, but it does **not** need anything complicated like PHP.